JoshuaDull/Text-Recognition-Introduction/README.md

 ## License

+This workshop is derived from work that is Copyright © Software Carpentry, but the workshop content (images, episodes, excercises, etc.) were developed solely by the Joshua Dull.

 ### Instructional Material

 This instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
 The following is a human-readable summary of (and not a substitute for) the [full legal text of the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).